BraadMartin/vertical-center/readme.txt

 * Specify simple CSS/jQuery selectors to target elements
 * Easy to use admin interface
 * Items are vertical centered immediately after the page has loaded
+* Adds a class to each centered element after it has been centered (useful for CSS transition effects)
 * Fully responsive (automatically updates on resize and orientationchange events)
 * Works on mobile devices
 * Works across all modern browsers (including IE8)